-ADOC Administrative Regulation #454, Inmate Sexual Abuse and Harassment, dated 1/4/16, page 11, K, 8 indicates the IPCM is responsible to ensure all volunteers and contractors at their facility have received appropriate training.
+ADOC Administrative Regulation #454, Inmate Sexual Abuse and Harassment, dated January 4, 2016, page 11, K, 8 indicates the IPCM is responsible to ensure all volunteers and contractors at their facility have received appropriate training.

-ADOC Administrative Regulation #454, Inmate Sexual Abuse and Harassment, dated 1/4/16, page 11, Section M specifies that employees, contractors and volunteers are responsible for adherence to ADOC policies and procedures relating to inmate sexual abuse, sexual harassment and custodial sexual misconduct.
+ADOC Administrative Regulation #454, Inmate Sexual Abuse and Harassment, dated January 4, 2016, page 11, Section M specifies that employees, contractors, and volunteers are responsible for adherence to ADOC policies and procedures relating to inmate sexual abuse, sexual harassment, and custodial sexual misconduct.

-Of the volunteer and contractors currently at MWRC, the Auditor reviewed documentation indicating that 63 volunteers and 3 contractors, or 100%, have received PREA training in the past twelve (12) months.
+Of the volunteer and contractors currently at ECF, the Auditor reviewed documentation indicating that twenty-one (21) contractors, or 100%, have received PREA training in the past twelve (12) months.
+Not all volunteers completed PREA training in the past 12-months, due to volunteer programs being suspended due to COVID-19 protocols in March 2020.
+The Warden, during his interview, indicated all volunteers will have current training before being placed back into a volunteer program.

-The Auditor conducted one (1) formal interview with a contract staff and one (1) formal interview with a volunteer.
-Both recalled having PREA training.
+The Auditor conducted one (1) formal interview with a contract staff and two (2) formal interview with volunteers.
+All recalled having PREA training.
 Each of them recalled the level of training was specific to their roles or responsibilities in the facility.
 When the Auditor questioned each one about their knowledge of PREA, each was able to identify what PREA was and more importantly, what their role or responsibility was in the event they are confronted with a situation of Sexual Abuse or Sexual Harassment.